Byrde/akka-http-seed/README.md

 # AkkaHttp Seed Project

 This is a starter application that gives you everything you need to start building an AkkaHttp application.
-Based off Byrde AkkaHttp Seed project, see: https://github.com/Byrde/akka-http-seed
+Based off Byrde AkkaHttp seed project, see: https://github.com/Byrde/akka-http-seed

 ## Running